LadyAudrey/sparklescriptclub/wsc/README.md

 ## 🚀 What's next for SelfWatch

+It's currently unsuccessfully deployed on Vercel; will fix this in the next week.

 8-ball game

 - Add a pop-up upon loading explaining that this is a game, not divination